Don’t Let Plantar Fasciitis Stop You in Your Tracks

 - Epsom salt bath – Magnesium deficiency is a common cause of tight muscles, soaking can help to relax calf and foot muscles.

-Conservative care treatment may also include the following:
+Other treatment options may include the following:

 - Myofascial Release – This therapy utilizes movement, manual contacts and sometimes instruments to break down scar tissue and adhesions allowing the muscles and fascia to stretch and heal correctly.